Does spironolactone cause weight gain?

 Manage stress

 So, can spironolactone cause weight gain?
-The prescription pill has not been shown to do so, and in some cases, spironolactone may even cause (water) weight loss.
+No, the medication itself hasn’t been shown to have this effect.
+In some cases, spironolactone may even cause weight loss by eliminating excess water from the body.
 Here’s what to keep in mind when it comes to spironolactone and weight gain.

 DISCLAIMER